RachidElk1106/TaskManagerPro/README.md

 Priority: High
 ```

-The application displays only tasks matching all selected conditions.
+The application displays only tasks matching all active conditions.

 ---